akbartus/WebVR-Captioning/README.md

 ![Screenshot](assets/screenshot.jpg)

 ### **Description / Rationale**
-This is small toy project, which shows the use of image captioning (machine learning task) at work.
+This is small project, which shows the use of image captioning (machine learning task, https://huggingface.co/nlpconnect/vit-gpt2-image-captioning) as used in Web VR.
+It was inspired by similar project created by [Misslivirose](https://github.com/misslivirose) titled  [Scene Reader](https://github.com/misslivirose/scene-reader  )

-### **Goals**
-The goals of the project are:
-* To demonstrate new type of reading experience.
-* To demonstrate advanced capabilities of web VR.
-* To create accessible VR reading experience.

-### **Structure**
+### **Instructions**
-The reading platform offers 4 modes for reading:
+Click on The reading platform offers 4 modes for reading:

 **1. User-generated reading environment (Simple Mode)** In this mode users can use their own 360 photos or choose the default 3D model of a room or select one of five 3d environments and then upload a pdf file.
 The respective sound will be added automatically based on random selection (for now there are three types of sound: arts, tale and culture).
 In addition, there is a possibility to apply weather effects and toggle sound.